 The discount rate used to measure the total pension liability was 6.25 percent.
-The projection of cash flows used to determine the discount rate assumes that the funds receive the required employer contributions each future year, as determined by the current funding policy established in Statute as last amended by House Bill 362 (passed in 2018).
-The discount rate determination does not use a municipal bond rate.
-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the CAFR.
+The projection of cash flows used to determine the discount rate assumes that the funds receive the required employer contributions each future year, as determined by the current funding policy, as most recently revised by House Bill 8, passed during the 2021 legislative session.
+The assumed future employer contributions reflect the provisions of House Bill 362 (passed during the 2018 legislative session) which limit the increases to the employer contribution rates to 12% over the prior fiscal year through June 30, 2028.